cheatham1/NLP/README.md

 # Understanding the vaccine stance of Italian tweets and addressing language changes through the COVID-19 pandemic: Development and validation of a machine learning model

-Summarise the following text into 3 sentences: “Social media is increasingly being used to express opinions and attitudes toward vaccines.
+Social media is increasingly being used to express opinions and attitudes toward vaccines.
 The vaccine stance of social media posts can be classified in almost real-time using machine learning.
 We describe the use of a Transformer-based machine learning model for analyzing vaccine stance of Italian tweets, and demonstrate the need to address changes over time in vaccine-related language, through periodic model retraining.

 The model performed well, achieving an accuracy of 72.8% on the first dataset but showed a 10% drop in accuracy on the second dataset, indicating changes in language over time.
 However, after retraining the model using data from both datasets, the accuracy improved to 71.3% for the second dataset, highlighting the importance of regular model training to maintain accuracy in categorizing vaccine-related tweets.